Tonterias2/JhipsterPress082018/ReadMe/Solution22.md

-# Problem 21: How to use create new component pages on the frontend: Follows and BlockedUser case
+# Problem 22: How to create the FrontPage

 The regular Follow (and BlockUser) entities had to be duplicated into Following and Followers pages (and Blocking and Blocked Users pages).